The Art of Leadership for Social Justice

 Professional Development Practica

-The Ed.D. curriculum includes six (6) professional development practica, which are held online one weekend during each semester (mid-semester) for the first six semesters.
+The Doctor of Education (Ed.D.) curriculum includes six (6) professional development practica, which are held online one weekend during each semester (mid-semester) for the first six semesters.
 The practica will allow students to:

 - Carefully examine beliefs about social justice.